bgwest/learning-typescript/README.md

 #### package.json

-You do not have to npm i if you have the needed typescript packages globally installed.
-I wanted them to be notated though, for ease of use, if you were also new to typescript.
+You do not have to `npm i` if you have the needed typescript packages installed globally.
+I wanted the base packages to be notated though, for ease of use, if you were also new to typescript.

+#### running code

+either run in your favorite ide with the `ts-node` package or run `tsc file.ts` to convert to JS first and then you can run with node or in a browser.